cdifan/cdichips/mc6805ikat.md

 The IKAT will assert its level-based interrupt output whenever the interrupt bits for any port are set in bith the ISR and ICR registers.

+Some IKAT ports are read by interrupt handlers from multiple CD-i drivers; if this is the case response messages may start with one or more A5 bytes which will select the correct interrupt handlers.

 ## Register description

 #### P*x*WR - Port *x* write register (*x* = A/B/C/D)